How To Create Music Using One Guitar Riff

 Notice that moving the riff causes the notes to fall under our fingers differently.

-When adding slides, hammer on’s, pull off’s (which we will be doing shortly), this will provide different phrasing possibilities which has everything to do with how musical and interesting your riffs sound.
+When adding slides, hammer-ons, and pull-offs (which we will be doing shortly), you will have different phrasing possibilities that can make your riffs sound more musical and interesting.

 Guitar Riff Workout Position 2